 Event Explorer

 Event Explorer is a powerful insights feature within Lexer that puts customer event data at your fingertips.
-This tool allows you to analyze customer actions over time—such as order, purchases, products purchased, and interactions—without requiring specialized BI tools, coding knowledge, or assistance from data analysts.
+This tool allows you to analyze customer actions over time—such as orders, products purchased, and interactions—without requiring specialized BI tools, coding knowledge, or assistance from data analysts.

 Think of events as a customer action.
 Each event is a timestamped footprint, giving businesses a view of customer behaviors over time.
 Unlike static reports, events allow you to track trends, measure engagement, and analyze the real impact of marketing efforts at a very granular level.